Am I in the right place?

 - Current English Majors

-Please feel free to visit our virtual front desk, details at top of page, or email@example.com for general inquiries.
+Please feel free to visit our virtual front desk (details at top of page) or email@example.com for general inquiries.
 A good rule of thumb is to utilize the front desk or gulliver e-mail for questions that would not involve looking up your academic record.
 For anything else, let's have a conversation!
-You can set up a meeting through this Calendly link:
+You can set up a meeting through the links below

 - Internal Transfer Students

-For internal transfer information, please see our English Admissions page.
+For internal transfer information, please see our English Admission page.